tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/docker.md

 COPY "add files to be used into the container"
 CMD "default command to be executed"
 ```
 - The `FROM` instruction sets the base image upon which the container will be based.
-A **base image** is such that has no parent image, these are usually images at the OS level such as ubuntu or debian.
+A **base image** is one that has no parent image (e.g., typically an operating system such as ubuntu or debian).
 Base images can either be:

   - **Official images**: are maintained and supported by Docker.
-These are for instance, `ubuntu`, `python`, `hello-world`.
+These are, for instance, `ubuntu`, `python`, `hello-world`.
 For example, check out some R images [here](https://hub.docker.com/search?q=RStudio&type=image).

   - **User images**: are created and shared by any user.
-Usually, they add additional functionality to a base image and their file names are formatted as `user/image-name`.
+Usually, they add additional functionality to a base image, and their file names are formatted as `user/image-name`.

 - `RUN` adds layers to the base image.
 It allows to install additional packages needed for your Docker image to run smoothly.

-- `COPY` allows to copy your local machine's directory structure into the image and/or add the necessary files into it, e.g. scripts.
+- `COPY` allows you to copy your local machine's directory structure into the image and/or add the necessary files, e.g., scripts.

 - `CMD` is used to set the default command to be executed when running the container.
-There can only be one `CMD` command per Dockerfile, otherwise, only the last `CMD` command will run.
+There can only be one `CMD` command per Dockerfile.
+Otherwise, only the last `CMD` command will run.

-  - If you want to define a container with a specific executable it might be better to use `ENTRYPOINT` instead of `CMD`.
+  - If you want to define a container with a specific executable, it might be better to use `ENTRYPOINT` instead of `CMD`.
 You can find more information on `ENTRYPOINT` [here](https://docs.docker.com/engine/reference/builder/#entrypoint).

 {{% tip %}}
-Dockerfiles can be written in any text editor such as for instance, [Visual Study Core](https://code.visualstudio.com/), which is especially popular when working with Docker because of its official docker extension.
-This extension has some nice features such as debugging and auto-completion, making things a lot easier.
+Dockerfiles can be written in any text editor, such as [Visual Study Core](https://code.visualstudio.com/), which is especially popular when working with Docker because of its official docker extension.
+This extension has some excellent features such as debugging and auto-completion, making things a lot easier.
 {{% /tip %}}

 ### Let's first learn some theory - Docker 101